joseph-mccarthy/internet-monitor/README.md

 ## Description

 Created this small and simple application to keep my Internet Service Provider honest.
-It's writtent in Python made up of two components.
+It's written in Python made up of two components.
 The first component is the speed test which is run every 30 minutes, and uses the [speedtest.net cli](https://www.speedtest.net/apps/cli) and stores the result in local sqlite database.
 The second component is a simple API that allows a client of choice to pull the data for the latest result, average of the last 24 hours and finally one for graphing.

 ## Technologies